 6. Understand Value.
 All Players Value are

-Not Equal to All Owners at the Same Time.
+Not Equal to All Managers at the Same Time.

 In addition to being an auctioneer, I am a certified real estate